eideeivindsen/it2810-webutvikling-h17-prosjekt-4-group-13-1/DOCUMENTATION.md

 All the api calls are located in the api.js file: Website -> server -> routes -> api.js.

 <b> Task 3: </b>
-The application reads to the database when fetching products and when logging users in.
+The application reads to the database when fetching products and when the user logs in.
 It writes to the database when registering new users as well as when adding products to the warehouse.
 All the data are fictional because we could not find an open dataset of groceries, but that gave us more control of the what the site should display.

 <b> Task 4: </b>
-One you search, the results of your search will be displayed in a listview at the bottom of the page.
+Once you search, the results of your search will be displayed in a listview at the bottom of the page.
 Here the user will see a few details of the the products that matched the search.
-If the user clicks one of the products, it is “viewed” and added to the users “viewed products history”, and the user gets to see a more detailed description of the product.
+If the user clicks one of the products, it is seen as “viewed” and added to the users “viewed products history”, and the user gets to see a more detailed description of the product.

 <b> Task 5: </b>
 After searching for products, you will have the possibility to sort by name, producer and whether the item is in stock or not.
 By default the products are shown in the order they appear in the database.